Sri Lankan shares end higher on consumer discretionary boost - NewsBreak

 * Foreign investors were net sellers in the equity market, offloading shares worth 245.3 million rupees, as per exchange data.

-* The island-nation has reported 586,183 coronavirus cases and 14,944 deaths, as of Thursday, data from the country's health bureau showed bit.ly/3rFnGyb.
+* The island-nation has reported 586,183 coronavirus cases and 14,944 deaths, as of Thursday, data from the country's health bureau showed.

-* About 63.46% of Sri Lanka's population has been fully vaccinated, according to data from Johns Hopkins University here.
+* About 63.46% of Sri Lanka's population has been fully vaccinated, according to data from Johns Hopkins University.

 Comments / 0